 Remarks & Explanations (third column on 508 Evaluation Template) If 2 nd column states Then Supports List exactly what features of the product do meet and describe how they are used to support the Criteria.
 Supports with Exceptions List exactly what features of the product do meet and describe how they are used to support the Criteria.
 AND List exactly what parts of the product do not meet and describe how they fail to support the Criteria.
 Supports through Equivalent Facilitation List exactly what other methods exist in the product and describe how they are used to support the Criteria.
 Supports when combined with Compatible Assistive Use this language when you determine the product fully meets the letter and intent of the Criteria when used in Technology combination with Compatible Assistive Technology.
-For example, many software programs can provide speech output when combined with a compatible screen reader (commonly used assistive technology for people who are blind).
+For example, many software programs can provide speech output when combined with a compatible screen reader (commonly used assistive technology for people who are blind). when combined with a compatible screen reader (commonly used assistive technology for people who are billia).
 Does not Support Describe exactly how the product does not support the Criteria.
 Not Applicable Describe exactly why the criteria are not applicable to the product.
 Not Applicable Fundamental Alteration Exception Use this language when you determine a Fundamental Alteration to the product would be required to meet the Criteria Supplies (see the Access Board standards for the definition of "fundamental alteration").